gjeck/design-patterns/README.md

 # Design Patterns
 Design pattern practice in a few languages.
-Mostly OOP stuff, but I'll try to throw in a few functional too.

 ## What is this balderdash?
 In essence, design patterns in software are like design patterns in any other